lhr-solar/Power-Generation/README.md

 management system.
 It consists of a microcontroller actuating a DC-DC boost converter, armed with sensors to run a closed loop feedback control consisting of both PID controllers and MPPT algorithms to optimize power delivery.

+As of July 2023, we have migrated from the old Sunscatter MPPTs (`sunscatter_gen1`) to the new Sunscatter MPPTs (`sunscatter_gen2`).
+The major difference between these two are the user specifications and the DC-DC converter design.
+The Gen 2 Sunscatter boards have a higher power density and power transfer efficiency for a fraction of the cost.

 ### PV Curve Tracer